Judges 17

 - Judges 18:24Ye have taken away my gods which I made, and the priest, and ye are gone away: and what have I more?The plundering that exposes the confidence of verse 13 - everything Micah leaned on, carried off within days.

-- Jeremiah 7:4Trust ye not in lying words, saying, The temple of the LORD, The temple of the LORD, The temple of the LORD, are these.The same false security as verse 13 - confidence placed in the apparatus of religion rather than in God Himself.
+- Jeremiah 7:4Trust ye not in lying words, saying, The temple of the LORD, The temple of the LORD, The temple of the LORD, are these.The same false security as verse 13 - confidence placed in the apparatus of religion, with God Himself a distant afterthought.

 - 2 Timothy 3:5Having a form of godliness, but denying the power thereof: from such turn away.Micah's religion exactly - the outward form of devotion (vv.
 5, 13) emptied of its inward reality.